jouni/j-elements/docs/pages/prototypes/component-themes.md

 Component token names are prefixed with the component name + variant + state, and suffixed with the CSS property name they are targeting:
 `--[component]-[variant]-[state]-[property]`

-For example, the text color for the primary button, when hovered:
+For example, the font for the small button variant:
-`--button-primary-hover-color`
+`--button-small-font`

 <style>
 render-example.flex {